arcadon42/Get_next_line/README.md

 ## 📋 Test

-You just have to edit the get_next_line.c file and uncomment the main function and headers inside it.
+Just uncomment the main function with its headers inside the get_next_line.c file.
-You can edit the text in the test.txt files if you wish to test other cases.
+You can edit the text in the test.txt files to test other cases.
-Then simply run the command below (change "xx" with desired buffer size):
+Then run the command below (change "xx" with desired buffer size):

 ```shell
 gcc -Wall -Werror -Wextra -D BUFFER_SIZE=xx get_next_line.c get_next_line_utils.c && ./a.out
 ```

-You can also use this third party tester to fully test project.
+You can also use third party tester to fully test project.
 Clone the tester directory(/get_next_line/gnlTester %).
 Than run 'make' (gnlTester % make)